This programme has been postponed until September 2021.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

-International applicants (from beyond the EU) are required to pay a deposit of £5000 when an offer is made.
+International applicants are required to pay a deposit of £5000 when an offer is made.

 Deposits terms & conditions